XQueryInstitute/Course-Materials/syllabus.md

 [Lewis House, Highland Quadrangle](https://goo.gl/maps/VTBiV) on the Vanderbilt University campus

 *N.B.
-If you arrive after check-in hours, please call (615) 343-8699 for assistance.*
+The Lewis House reception desk will be open until 12 a.m.
+If you arrive after midnight, please call (615) 343-8699 for assistance.*

 ##Monday, June 9